Promoting Partnerships: STP Partnerships Small Grant Program

 - Micah Sadigh (Cedar Crest College), Kerrie Baker (Cedar Crest College), and Robin Musselman (Lehigh Carbon Community College): “Building a Bridge Between Psychology Programs of 4-Year and 2-Year Colleges through Pedagogy”

-Proposals should not be longer than two pages in length and should include the following sections: a) applicants’ names and contact information, b) title of project, b) objective(s) and anticipated benefits of the project, c) description of project goals and activities to meet those goals, d) methods by which you will measure efficacy of the project, and e) a budget.
+Proposals should not be longer than two pages in length and should include the following sections: a) applicants’ names and contact information, b) title of project, b) objective(s) and anticipated benefits of the project, c) description of activities to meet those goals, d) methods by which you will measure efficacy of the project, and e) a budget.
 Please note that indirect costs will not be funded.
 Because of budget limitations, please indicate whether and how you would be willing to go forward with the project in the case of partial support.
-A list of projects that were funded over the past several years can be found here.
+A list of projects that were funded over the past several years can be found on the STP website (http://teachpsych.org/Default.aspx?pageId=1599543#.UbIIWue1GHo), although you should note that the types of projects that we anticipate funding beginning in the 2014 cycle has shifted slightly (as outlined in this call for proposals).

 Upon notification of funding, grant recipients must submit a brief abstract (no more than 200 words) describing the purpose, method, and expected outcomes of the funded project.
 These abstracts will be posted on the STP website.
 Grant recipients will also be asked to complete a final report on the outcome of the project within one year of receipt of funds.
 The final report will detail how funds were spent.
 The report should also include an assessment of the efficacy of the project by describing how well the project met its goals and budget, and whether the partnership will continue beyond the life of the grant.

-Please submit proposals to Jessica Lakin at firstname.lastname@example.org by November 9, 2012.
+Please submit proposals to Jessica Lakin at email@example.com by November 8, 2013.
+Questions concerning this program can also be directed to her at this address.
 Decisions should be communicated by early January.